VAUTPL/Tracking_objects/README.md

 ## Compilar archivos:
-### Primera forma
+### Normal compilation
        g++ -o my_example my_example.cpp `pkg-config opencv --cflags --libs`

-### Segunda forma
+### Create an alias
-Agregar el alias en .bashrc o .bash_aliases
+Add the alias in .bashrc o .bash_aliases

         $ alias opencv="~/.compile_opencv.sh"

-opencv es un alinas para compilar archivos c o cpp, para ejecutar se usa el siguiente comando:
+Opencv is an alias to compile c or cpp files, to execute the following command is used:

         $ opencv <nombre del archivo.cpp>

-ejemplo:
+example:

         $ opencv opencvtest.c

-para ejecutar se usa:
+To run is used:

         $ ./opencvtest